1988 Oakland Elementary School shooting: Perpetrator

 James William Wilson Jr. (born April 13, 1969) was 19 years old, unemployed, and living a rather isolated life with his paternal grandmother.
 He had frequently been a patient at psychiatric hospitals, starting at the age of 14.
-He was treated with Benzodiazepine drug Xanax to address anxiety and depression.
-He got relief from his symptoms with this medication.
+He was treated with the benzodiazepine drug Xanax to address his anxiety and depression and got relief from his symptoms with this medication.
 His family's insurance eventually ran out and he was no longer able to be treated as an in-patient.
-Wilson would take the prescription medication - Xanax, an anti-depressant - in about 10 days when it was meant to last several months.
+Wilson would take the prescription medication in about 10 days when it was meant to last several months.
 Wilson voluntarily entered the psychiatric unit of Self Memorial Hospital on several occasions.
-The first was about four years ago after his grandmother and her late husband, now deceased, called police.
-Wilson had locked his grandparents in a back bedroom and left the house in a violent frenzy.
-The grandparents freed themselves, called police and spent the night in a motel.
+The first was about four years before the shooting, following an incident in which his grandmother and her husband called police after Wilson had locked them in a back bedroom and left the house in a violent frenzy.
 Because Wilson was a juvenile and no family court petition was signed, he was not arrested or jailed.
 He was referred to a psychiatrist at Self Memorial Hospital.
 There were other incidents in the coming years, but police were not called.
-Family members said they were not surprised at it happening and that they were all upset over the shooting but were not shocked.
+Family members said they were not surprised at it happening and that they were all upset over the shooting, but were not shocked.

-Wilson was a man obsessed by the film Psycho and had watched it 500 times.
-He was fascinated by mass murderers and how they carried out their crimes.
-The doctor who treated Wilson for depression talked to reporters in general about severe withdrawal from the drug Xanax.
-He stated that the withdrawal can bring on seizures and delirium.
-However, the doctor didn't think the withdrawal would lead to planned violence as was evidenced on September 26, 1988.
-Wilson recently used his library card - the same card he handed over to Oakland Principal Eleanor Rice immediately after the shooting - to check out crime books.
-Among the four books he checked out on the Friday before the shooting was an account of a mass murderer who buried bodies in his back yard and basement.
-The morning of the shooting, Wilson talked of the book to his grandmother and joked about a recent Greenwood, SC murder in which a friend of Wilson’s shot his sister.
+Wilson was obsessed with the film Psycho and had watched it 500 times.
+He was also fascinated by mass murderers and how they carried out their crimes.
+Shortly before the shooting, Wilson had used his library card to check out crime books.
+Among the four books he checked out was an account of a mass murderer who buried bodies in his back yard and basement.
+The morning of the shooting, Wilson talked of the book to his grandmother and joked about a recent murder in Greenwood in which a friend of Wilson's shot his sister.
 Although the friend committed the murder with a gun, Wilson fabricated the story, saying that the murder was committed with an axe to make it seem more violent.
 Wilson often joked about violence and would make comments to family members, saying, “Do you think they get a thrill out of (whatever the violent scenario was)?” and then follow the statement with laughter.